UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

    - **Service Fabric Reverse Proxy Port** - Service Fabric cluster reverse proxy port

-   - **Custom Application Endpoints** - Custom endpoints allow for connections to applications running on this cluster.
-Enter endpoints separated by commas, for example, 80,8080,8081.
+   - **Custom Application Endpoints** - Custom endpoints to allow for connections to applications running on this cluster.
+Enter endpoints separated by commas, for example, `80,8080,8081`.

-   - **Custom ports to open in the Network Security Group** - Custom ports to allow for the Network Security Group.
-Enter ports separated by comma, for example, 3389,80,8080,8081.
+   - **Custom ports to open in the Network Security Group** - Custom ports to allow in the Network Security Group.
+Enter ports separated by commas, for example, `3389,80,8080,8081`.

    ![Create Service Fabric cluster > Network Settings](images/azs-browser-create-sf-networking.png)